Xceptance/xlt-documentation/content/en/xtc/integrations/510-slack.md

 ## Notification Events

-Once configured XTC will send notifications for the following events:

 {{% warning notitle %}}
-Due to limitations in Slack's text renderer certain control characters will be filtered from the input values when displaying them in messages.
-If any of your organization's, project's, load test's or report's names containes any of the following characters, these may be removed: `_`, `*`, `` ` `` or `~`.
+Due to limitations in Slack's text renderer certain control characters (`_`, `*`, `` ` `` or `~`) have to be removed.
+This applies to organization, project, load test, and report names.
+XTC does not limit your freedom here when setting up data, but this won't make it into the Slack communication.
 {{% /warning %}}

+Once configured XTC will send notifications for the following events:

 ### Load Tests
   * **Start** A user started a load test from the UI.